ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ![rviz5](./doc/rviz5.png "Add marker")

-Change the marker topic to "/marker".
-You should see a sphere and an arrow marker for the plane now:
+Change the marker topic to "/plane_segmentation/marker_plane".
+You should see a rectangle for the plane now.
+You can also show the plane parameters (normal, centroid) by add a second marker display and subscribing to "/plane_segmentation/marker_params":

 ![rviz6](./doc/rviz6.png "Plane marker")